 All applicants are required to submit official transcripts and translations from their undergraduate institutions and two letters of reference evaluating their suitability for the mid-career master’s program in international service.
 International applicants whose first language is not English are required to submit results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS), unless they hold a degree from a US-accredited institution (before enrollment at SIS).
 Applicants should plan to take the TOEFL prior to December to ensure full consideration of the application by the deadline.
 Finally, applicants must submit an essay outlining their significant professional experience, highlighting the background they would contribute to the program, and their motivation for graduate study.
 The essay should also contain a brief description of the intended program of study.

-- Non-thesis option: SIS-686 Proseminar in International Affairs I and SIS-687 Proseminar in International Affairs II, with grades or B or better, as part of the 24 credit hours in residence; these courses also fulfill the tool of research requirement
+- Capstone experience: SIS-686 Proseminar in International Affairs I and SIS-687 Proseminar in International Affairs II, with grades of B or better

 - SIS-686 Proseminar in International Affairs I (3)

 - SIS-687 Proseminar in International Affairs II (3)

 The Master of International Service International Studies track is designed for students who are currently enrolled in a master's level program in international affairs or related field with a partner institution, or have recently completed (within three years) a master's level program in international affairs or related field from a partner institution.

 - At least 30 credit hours of approved graduate course work with a cumulative grade point average of 3.00, including 18 credit hours in residence Students in the International Studies track may receive up to 12 credit hours of advanced standing for credits earned at the partner institution that meet the requirements for the MIS.